ibm-messaging/mq-dev-patterns/transactions/JMS/SE/simpleJMSTransMultiReadme.md

 Refresh the queues.

-The first time you run the sample, all three messages should be put on the queue under a transaction.
+If the random number is odd, all three messages should be put on the queue under a transaction.

 Check the `DEV.QUEUE.1` queue on the `MQ Console` to confirm.

-Edit the sample, comment out the code on line `105` and uncomment line `106`.

-This will introduce an error to one of the messages and all three should roll back to the `BACKOUT.Q` instead of being put to the `DEV.QUEUE.1` under a commit.

-Recompile the sample.

-Run the recompiled sample.

-Check the `MQ Console` - where did the messages end up?
+If the random number is even, a rollback will be demonstrated.

+When the first and second messages are sent, information about what has happened to the messages is logged to the terminal.
+At this point, refresh the `MQ Console` to confirm this behaviour.

+After sending the first two messages, an error is introduced which prevents the third message from being sent.
+This means that none of the three messages are committed to the queue as they are all rolled-back.

 Go ahead and try